Lindax28/moneypot/README.md

 ## Architectural Pattern and Design

-Moneypot was built using an MVC design pattern, separating the data model, business logic, and rendered view.
+Moneypot was built using an MVC design pattern, separating the data model, controller logic, and rendered view.
+Mongoose was used to manage representations of data from the MongoDB database, as well as for schema validation.
+The backend routes provide the API (controller) that interfaces between the model and the view to accept requests from the view, manipulate the model, and send a response to the view.
+The React components are the views that are rendered to the user and allow the user to make changes to the model indirectly via the controller.
+This pattern provides a connected process with a separation of concerns that lends itself to better maintainability.

 ### Model
 The database schema consists of a users table and transactions table.
 Users have a name, email, password digest, cash balance, and list of references to transactions.
 New users are created with an initial $10,000 cash balance, which is updated each time a transaction is made.
 Transactions have a stock, price, quantity, and reference to a user.
 Stock purchases are denoted with a positive quantity and stock sales with negative.